Anne Shafmaster

 has never been and is not yet defined even if there is no reason for words.

-Anne Shafmaster attended Bennington College, and received a MA in Creative Writing from Antioch University.
-She is a novelist, represented by ICM Partners.
+Anne Shafmaster attended Bennington College, and received an MA in Creative Writing from Antioch University.
 Her poetry has appeared in The American Journal of Poetry and is forthcoming in The Cimarron Review.
 She currently lives in Vermont, on eleven acres of land surrounded by the Lakota foothillls.